 By comparison, Gynexol is less than a tenth of what you will spend in surgical fees.
 Even if you use this cream continuously for a year, the cost is still not as high as breast reduction surgery.

 Just like Gynexol Cream, Gynexin is cost effective, easy to use, and quite accessible.
-Both these products are available online as they are sold by several retailers.
+Both these products are available online.

 Surgery should be the last resort and must be considered only after all other possible solutions have been exhausted.